 If you like to read, buy a few used books and make it a goal to finish them within a certain time frame.
 Even fiction books have a lot to teach about the human condition and psychology, so just find something that interests you.

-5. Ask for a Professional Help If Needed
+5. Ask for Professional Help if Needed

-Many people cannot identify the reason behind this feeling, no matter how long they analyze themselves and search for a problem.
+Many people cannot identify the reason behind this feeling no matter how long they analyze themselves and search for a problem.

 Find a good mental health professional who will help you explore your feelings and understand why you’re feeling empty.
 They’ll help ground you in the present moment so that you can become whole again.